 My legs started to grow until they reached the water and beyond.
 They transformed into roots and connected to the web around us.
 My arms did the same.
 They grew into branches and they kept on extending until I felt other hands holding mine on each side.
 We were an alive, golden lace.

 The sky was a sea, and there were fish flying above me.
 And a golden liquid thread was drawing bees into the air.
 I could feel the wind on my skin, sometimes warm, sometimes cool, gently pulsating.
-And I heard the Siberian man say: "People can be so unconscious, so diffused and diluted, they expand … Continue reading Forty-Seven
+And I heard the Siberian man say: "People can be so unconscious, so diffused and diluted, they expand … Continue reading Close to the Skin

 I was by the frozen lake with the Siberian man.
 We were just standing there, staring into each other's eyes.
 Suddenly, he seemed familiar.
 At that instant, I flashed back to the Asian man in my childhood - had they known about him, adults would have called him an "imaginary friend".
-At the time, I … Continue reading Twenty-Nine
+At the time, I … Continue reading The Imaginary Friend

 I tried not to go numb, but it hurt.
 I was chasing after the numbness, trying to catch it within my head.
 Suddenly, I was in a snowstorm, at night, in the middle of endless plains, chasing a figure wearing a white fur coat.